 Interesting question, reader K. I’ve worked in cubicles (back in my magazine days), a closed-door office environment (back in my BigLaw days), and an open-door office environment (back in my nonprofit days)… so I’ve never worked in a truly open office.
 While I’m really curious to hear what the readers say, I have a few ideas that may be of help you be productive in an open office:

-Ladies, what are your tips on succeeding in an open office?
+Ladies, what are your tips on how to be productive in an open office?
 Have you found any tips or tricks that worked for you?